thePixelmancer/regolith-filters/multifeature/README.md

 ## 💡 How it works

 This filter scans the `BP/multifeatures/` folder and finds all files ending in `.multifeature.json`.
-Each of these files is expected to be a **list of feature objects** (rather than a single feature).
+Each of these files can contain either:
+- **A single feature/feature_rule object**
+- **An array of feature/feature_rule objects**

 The filter will:

-1. Parse each feature inside the list.
+1. Parse each feature (converting single objects to arrays automatically).
 2. Update its identifier and `places_feature` fields using a custom subfolder prefix (if configured).
 3. Export it to `BP/features/` or `BP/feature_rules/`, depending on the feature type.
 4. Automatically create the correct folder structure.

 ### Example Input (`my_features.multifeature.json`)

+**Array format:**
 ```json
 [
   {